Learned, uncertainty-driven adaptive acquisition for photon-efficient scanning microscopy: Discussion

 \begin{backmatter}

 \bmsection{Acknowledgment} We would like to express our sincere gratitude to Ellen Kan, Keith Isaacson, Peter Movilla, and other staff from Newton Wellesley Hospital for facilitating the tissue collection program with MIT as well as the patients who donated their tissues for our research.
+We thank Fan Wang, Manuel Levy, and Eva Lendaro for providing the mouse whisker pad tissue for nonlinear imaging.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper. \bmsection{Data availability} Code will be available on a publicly accessible GitHub repository.
+Data underlying the FMD results presented in this paper are available in Dataset 1 \cite{mannam2019fluorescence}.
+Data underlying the experimental MPM results will be available on the github repository.\ \bmsection{Funding} We acknowledge MIT startup funds, CZI Dynamic Imaging via Chan Zuckerberg Donor Advised Fund (DAF) through the Silicon Valley Community Foundation (SVCF) 034539-00001, Massachusetts General Hospital 034902-00001, and NSF CAREER Award 035177-00001.
 Kristina Monakhova acknowledges funding from the MIT Postdoctoral Fellowship for Engineering Excellence.
 Cassandra Ye would like to thank the MIT EECS UROP and SUPERUROP programs for their continued support in funding.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper. \bmsection{Data availability} Code will be available on a publicly accessible GitHub repository.\\
+K.L. acknowledges support from the MIT Irwin Mark Jacobs (1957) and Joan Klein Jacobs Presidential Fellowship.